 A 2014 study dedicated to this research found that congenital and chromosomal abnormalities were found in 5 out of 201 (2.5%) of babies conceived with the help of Letrozole, compared to 5 of 171 (2.9%) of babies conceived naturally and 10 of 251 babies (3.9%) conceived with Clomiphene.
 The conclusion showed no significant difference in the overall rate of congenital malformations for children born to mothers who conceived naturally versus using Letrozole or Clomiphene treatments.

-As with any infertility statistic, a number of factors must be taken into consideration when it comes to raw data.
+As with any infertility statistic, a number of factors must be taken into consideration when it comes to interpreting the data.
 A 2012 study showed that 25% of women treated with Letrozole had a live birth, compared to 16.8% of those on Clomid.
-While Letrozole does appear to have an advantage over the previous standard, it doesn’t factor in other potential roadblocks on the way to a healthy baby.
+While Letrozole does appear to have an advantage, it doesn’t factor in other potential roadblocks on the way to a healthy baby.

 What are Letrozole alternatives?
-Well, if this route has been unsuccessful, it’s time to consider the facts.
-Letrozole only addresses ovulation; it doesn’t address or treat other potential fertility issues.
-The odds of achieving a pregnancy are best when both the egg and sperm come from young, healthy sources that have met strict medical criteria.
-This may mean using an egg donor; according to the US Centers for Disease Control and Prevention, IVF with a donor egg has a success rate of 52% - the highest of any fertility treatment.
+Well, if this route has been unsuccessful, it’s time to consider a new path.
+Since Letrozole only addresses ovulation, it doesn’t impact other potential fertility issues.
+The odds of achieving a pregnancy are best when both the egg and sperm come from young, healthy sources that have met specific medical criteria.
+This may mean using an egg donor; according to the US Centers for Disease Control and Prevention, IVF with a donor egg has a success rate of 52%, which is the highest of any fertility treatment.
 Higher still is the rate of success with a surrogate.
 IVF clinics in the US have a surrogacy success rate of about 75%, and that number can increase as high as 95% for a birth once the gestational carrier is pregnant.